ibm-cloud-docs/vlans/terraform.md

 ## Installing Terraform and configuring resources for VLANs
 {: #install-terraform-vlans}

-To install Terraform and configure resources for VLANs:
+Before you can create an authorization by using Terraform, make sure that you have completed the following:

+* Make sure that you have the [required access](/docs/account?topic=account-mngclassicinfra) to create and work with VLAN resources.
-1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete VLAN service instances and resources.
+* Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+* Create a Terraform configuration file that is named `main.tf`.
+In this file, you define resources by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a VLAN service instance.
+In this file, you add the configuration to create a VLAN service instance and to assign a user an access policy in Identity and Access Management (IAM) for that instance by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

    The VLAN resource in the following example is named `test_vlan`.
 This `PUBLIC` VLAN resides in the `sjc04` data center and `fcr01a.sjc04` is the hostname of the primary router associated with the VLAN.